microbit-sam/microbit-docs/docs/ubit/display.md

 LEDs in matrix displays are connected to general purpose I/O (GPIO) pins on CPU.
 Although they *could* be connected such that each
 LED has its own GPIO pin, this is not usually the case, as the scarce resource of GPIO pins would soon be used up.
-For example, on the micro:bit, the LED matix has 25 LEDs.
+For example, on the micro:bit, the LED matrix has 25 LEDs.
 If this required 25 GPIO pins, then there would be none left for anything else!

 Instead, these LEDs are controlled by 12 GPIO pins.
 Three of those pins provide power to LEDs, the other nine provide a route to ground.
 The pins that source power are called **rows**.
 The pins that sink power are called **columns**.